ystia/yorc/rest/http_api.md

 ### Update an Host of the pool <a name="hostspool-update"></a>

-Updates tags list of connection of an host of the hosts pool managed by this Janus cluster.
+Updates labels list or connection of an host of the hosts pool managed by this Janus cluster.

-Both connection and tags list object of the JSON request are optional.
+Both connection and labels list object of the JSON request are optional.
-This tags list should be composed with elements with the "op" parameter set to "add" or "remove" but defaults to "add" if omitted. *Adding* a tag that already exists replace its value.
+This labels list should be composed with elements with the "op" parameter set to "add" or "remove" but defaults to "add" if omitted. *Adding* a tag that already exists replace its value.

 'Content-Type' header should be set to 'application/json'.